 This calculator is not designed for the additional RMD options are available to non-spouse Designated Eligible Beneficiaries for years 2020 and after.
 Eligible Designated Beneficiaries include a child of the account owner (but generally only until they are 18, at that point the 10 year rule begins) or a chronically ill individual.
 For more information please see Modification of Required Distribution Rules for Designated Beneficiaries.

 IMPORTANT!
-This calculator has been updated for the SECURE Act of 2019.
-However, while the new law is effective as of January 1st, 2020 the IRS has not released procedures for its implementation.
-Future IRS published procedures may have an impact on enforcement and interpretation of the Act.
+This calculator has been updated for SECURE 2.0 of 2022, the SECURE Act of 2019 and the CARES Act of 2020.
+Future IRS published procedures may have an impact on enforcement and interpretation of these Acts.

 A proposed rule for the SECURE Act was released on February 23, 2022.
 When finalized the new rule will change the way the RMDs are treated for non-spouse Designated Beneficiaries that use the SECURE Act 10-year rule for distributions.
 It is likely this new rule will be retroactive to all of 2023.
 Originally the required distributions under the 10-year rule required all funds to be withdrawn by the end of the year following the 10th anniversary of the account owner's death without regard to RMDs.

 The proposed rule requires a beneficiary to withdraw an RMD for year 1 through 9 if the original account owner had already begun taking RMDs themselves.
 The remainder would then be required to be withdrawn in its entirety in year 10.
 This calculator follows the proposed rule with RMDs for year 1 through 9 if the account owner had required distributions before their death.
 All remaining funds are then required to be withdrawn in year 10.